13 Psychological research basics

 - How big is the effect size?

-13.4 Conceptual and operational definitions
+13.2 Conceptual and operational definitions

 Here the operational definition involves presenting participants with complex patterns they have to complete.
 Working out the correct answer arguably involves reasoning and problem solving.
 Whether or not this is indeed an appropriate way to measure intelligence is a matter of validity (see below).

 Note that conceptual and operational definitions are not independent.
-If, for example, your conceptual definition of intelligence suggests that visuospatial and verbal abilities are at least partially separable, your operational definition of intelligence must reflect this distinction.
+If, for example, your conceptual definition of intelligence suggests that visuospatial and verbal abilities are separable, your operational definition of intelligence must reflect this distinction.
 That is, your test must include items that are assumed to measure visuospatial abilities and items that are assumed to measure verbal abilities.

 Operationalisation can take rather different forms, each with their own advantages and drawbacks.
 Imagine you wanted to investigate the frequency of texting while driving (your conceptual variable).
 You could simply ask people how often they text and drive.
 These data would be simple to collect, but might suffer from social desirability bias.
 Alternatively, you could hire research assistants to directly observe drivers in their cars.
 This would likely give you a better idea of the actual texting frequency in cars, but would be a very time-consuming and costly way of collecting the data.
 Finally, you could ask people how often their friends text and drive.
 You might hope that this approach removes some of the social desirability bias, while at the same time making the data easy to collect.

-13.5 Types of claims
+13.3 Types of claims

-13.6 Reliability and validity
+13.4 Reliability and validity

 - Test-retest reliability: Can be used for experimental or questionnaire studies.
 The basic idea is to repeat the study after a delay with the same participants and to investigate how similar the participants performed on both attempts.